SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

      Asks the given Race Assistant a question or give a command.
 The result will be the same, as if the question or the command has been given by voice input.

+   - Assistant.Command(grammar [, command])

+     Triggers the specified grammar for the given Race Assistant as it has been given by voice input.
+If the grammar reacts to variable parts in the command text, this text can be passed as the optional second argument.

    - Controller.Call(method, p1, p2, ...)

      Invokes the *method* on the instance of the *SimulatorController* class in the process "Simulator Controller.exe". with some arguments.
 A variable number of arguments are supported.